pgq18/VGG16_on_PYNQ/yolov2/README.md

 pynq.allocate will be used to allocate the buffer.

-## Address Mismatchs between the Synthesized Ip Core and the ipynq File
+## Address Mismatchs between the Synthesized IP Core and the ipynq File